-Chase, C., Malkiewich, L. J., Lee, A., Slater, S., Choi, A., Xing, C. (in press).
+Chase, C., Malkiewich, L. J., Lee, A., Slater, S., Choi, A., Xing, C. (2020).
 Can typical game features have unintended consequences?
 A study of players’ learning and reactions to challenge and failure in an educational programming game.
 British Journal of Educational Technology.

 Malkiewich, L. J., Chase C. (2019).
 What’s your goal?
 The importance of shaping the goals of engineering tasks to focus learners on the underlying science.
 Instructional Science.

 Malkiewich, L. J., Chase C. (2019).
 Focusing Processes: Potential Pathways for Transfer of Science Concepts from an Engineering Task.
 International Journal of Science Education.
 DOI: 10.1080/09500693.2019.1613583

 Chase, C., Marks, J., Malkiewich, L. J., Connolly, H. (2019).
 How teacher talk guidance during Invention activities shapes students’ cognitive engagement and transfer.
 International Journal of STEM Education, 6(14).

 Chase, C., Malkiewich, L. J., Kumar, A. (2019).
 Learning to notice science concepts in engineering activities and transfer situations.
 Science Education, 103(2), 440-471.

 Chase, C., Malkiewich, L. J., Kumar, A. (2018, June).
 Contrasting cases enhance transfer of physics knowledge from an engineering design task.
 In the 40th Annual Conference of the Cognitive Science Society (CogSci 2018).